brandcrz88/RGB-Mixer/README.md

 ## License

-This project is part of the Zero to ASIC Course and licensed by
+This project is part of the Zero to ASIC Course and licensed with [Apache 2](https://github.com/brandcrz88/RGB-Mixer/edit/main/README.md).